ponty-lab/grass-river-extraction-tools/README.rst

 Install the following packages, if you don't already have them.

--  Python 2 or 3
+-  Python 3.6 or greater

 -  GRASS GIS 7.6